rgough5/tom/README.md

 - ribbon cable appropriate for pi model
 - Dodotronic ultramic UM250K microphone
 - USB A-to-mini B cable
+- A shared network the raspis can communicate across via SSH.
+This can be accomplished a dozen ways.

 ## Recommended Hardware
 - Some sort of case. .dxf file include in the repository can be used to cut a frame out of 2.75mm acrylic, but this frame is flimsy and provides little protection.
 The pis and camera are held in place using 12 m2.5 screws and nuts with the laser cut washers acting as spacers.